zhaow-de/bumpsemver/README.md

 The file that will be modified.

-If not given, the list of `[bumpsemver:file:…]` sections from the configuration file will be used.
+If not given, the list of `[bumpsemver:plaintext:…]` sections from the configuration file will be used.
 If no files are mentioned on the configuration file either, then no files will be modified.

 For example, bumping file `setup.py` from 1.1.9 to 2.0.0: